HTTP Compression

 You can use one of the following workarounds to solve this problem:

-• Move those specified ASP.NET files (which contain code calling Aspose.Cells) to another folder, which is not compressed.
+• Move those specified ASP.NET files (which contain code calling Aspose.Cells) to another folder that is not compressed.

 • Disable HTTP Compression for dynamic content.

-• Save the generated file in your server and provide a link to your users.
+• Save the generated file on your server and provide a link to your users.

-If you do wish to use HTTP Compression, please always use OpenInExcel option instead of OpenInBrowser option when you know you’ve enabled IIS compression.
+If you do wish to use HTTP Compression, please always use the OpenInExcel option instead of the OpenInBrowser option when you have enabled IIS compression.